flpvsk/flpvsk.com/site-flpvsk.com/pages/blog/2019-07-20-offline-first-apps-event-sourcing/index.md

 for the new reducer to work – we can painlessly fit it in.

-At the same time, if reducers are pure functions with no side-effects, we can reuse them across the backend / frontend parts of the application.
+At the same time, if reducers are pure functions with no side-effects, we can reuse them across the backend/frontend parts of the application.

 Here's an example of the app with several different reducers: